 Whisky and Folklore

-A private tour in a long-standing, family-run pub, the Whisky and Folklore Tasting allows visitors to sample 4 Single Malt Scotch Whiskies from different whisky-producing regions in Scotland.
+A private tour in a long-standing, family-run pub, the Whisky and Folklore Tasting allows visitors to sample 4 Single Malt Scotch Whiskies from different regions in Scotland.
 In addition to learning about whisky, participants are regaled with classic Scottish storytelling.
-The experience is often rated as a top highlight of a 3 days in Edinburgh trip!
-Reserve your seat!
+The experience was a highlight of our 3 days in Edinburgh trip!
+Reserve your seat.

 Johnnie Walker Princes Street